DariaZielinska/Company-site/README.md

 ## What is missing?

+- [[x]] I have a lot to learn about BEM convention.
+I still use tags in stylesheet, which I know is a bad habit and I try to work on it.
-I tried to use the BEM methodology, but I still have to learn a lot.
-I also did not import the Myriad Pro font, which I could not find free access to.
+- [[x]] I also did not import the Myriad Pro font, which I could not find free access to.
+- [[x]] In the first version, the form was validated while user inputs data, I used the "keyup" event for this, but I encountered problems related to the final validation and inputs' red borders, which is why I changed to the current version.

+- [?]
 I read in the documentation about the commit message convention and I honestly wonder if I did it correctly.

-In the first version, the form was validated while user inputs data, I used the "keyup" event for this, but I encountered problems related to the final validation and inputs' red borders, which is why I changed to the current version.
+- [?]
+Optimizing image loading is a topic that I do not quite understand.
+One of the pictures (phone from the main section) is displayed in a different resolution depending on the window width, but the rest displayed well in low resolution even on the big screen, that's why I did not change them.

 ## Summary: